OnePlus 7 Pro full review

 That storage is special too: the 7 Pro uses UFS 3.0 - universal flash storage, fact fans - which is a fancy way of saying that it should be able to save and access files much quicker.
 That means faster app opening, game loading, and file transferring - it's the equivalent to plugging an SSD into your computer.
 It's also the only phone on sale right now to boast the tech, though technically not the first - the Galaxy Fold uses UFS 3.0 too, but we all know how well that launch went.
 It's not clear yet how much of a difference the new drive is making in and of itself, but it's contributing to silky smooth performance across the board.

 I've been testing the 12/256GB model, and unsurprisingly all that power has seen it sail through most of our benchmarks, with results up there with flagship rivals - though not quite blowing them away, and surprisingly it drops below the 6T on some of the graphical tests, where the extra RAM doesn't really contribute.
-This is on pre-release software though, which can complicate things, and I'd expect software updates to refine the hardware performance.
+This was on pre-release software though, which can complicate things, and I'd expect software updates to refine the hardware performance.

 Either way, this thing is fast, and it’s at the point where it’s so fast that minor variations in individual benchmarks really don’t reflect anything to worry about unless you’re absolutely obsessed about maxing out your framerate in Fortnite.